Cray-HPE/canu/readme.md

 #### SLS API Input

 - To parse the Shasta SLS API for IP addresses, ensure that you have a valid token.
 The token file can either be passed in with the `--auth-token TOKEN_FILE` flag, or it can be automatically read if the environmental variable **SLS_TOKEN** is set.
 The SLS address is default set to _api-gw-service-nmn.local_, if you are operating on a system with a different address, you can set it with the `--sls-address SLS_ADDRESS` flag.

+#### Paddle / CCJ Input

+- The `--csm` flag is used to set the CSM version of the system.
+- The `--ccj` flag is used to input the CCJ file.

+To generate switch config run: `canu generate switch config --csm 1.2 --ccj paddle.json --sls-file SLS_FILE --name SWITCH_HOSTNAME --out FILENAME`

 #### SHCD Input